-J. Clark Aristei was an attorney for 35 years and a member of our team at Baum, Hedlund, Aristei & Goldman for 26 of those years.
+J. Clark Aristei was an attorney for more than 40 years and a member of our team at Baum Hedlund Aristei & Goldman for 26 of those years.
 Clark served as a senior partner for more than two decades and then semi-retired while also acting as Of Counsel to our firm.
 During his time at Baum Hedlund, Clark focused on all of the firm’s commercial transportation disaster litigation stemming from aviation, bus, maritime, train, and truck accidents.

 During the latter part of his career, Clark focused a significant part of his practice on two of the worst train disasters in history, in which he personally represented 24 passengers who were injured or killed.
 He was liaison counsel for the Plaintiffs’ Steering Committee (PSC), working with lead trial counsel for over 30 law firms overseeing all of the 2005 Metrolink Glendale, California crash cases, more than 110 in total.

 He was also a member of the PSC for the 2008 Chatsworth, California Metrolink collision cases.
 His legal research and writing skills helped remand the cases from federal court back to state court.
 In addition, he also served on the “Zap the Cap” committee that sought to obtain legislative relief for the Metrolink passengers who were denied full compensation due to the $200M liability cap on victim compensation.

 In addition to his leadership in train disaster litigation, Clark was on the PSC for the cases arising from the crash of Alaska Airlines Flight 261 into the Pacific Ocean, near Pt.
 Mugu, California in 2000.
 Clark played a key role in obtaining the court’s ruling that maritime law provided the correct applicable law for the families of the victims.
 Without this win, the families would not have received proper compensation.